Last modified: Sep 18, 2025

 Custom recipients for Notifications

 For all correspondences created with Notifications enabled, the notifications will be sent to the recipient specified in the creation of the correspondence.
-However, it is also possible to choose optional recipients of the notification that are not necessarily the recipient(s) of the correspondence.
-In practice this means that custom recipients will override/replace the original recipient provided for the notification.
+However, it is also possible to choose additional recipients of the notification that are not necessarily the recipient(s) of the correspondence.
+In practice this means that custom recipients will receive notifications in addition to the original correspondence recipient.

 ⚠️ DEPRECATED: The customNotificationRecipients field is deprecated and will be removed in a future version.
-Please use customRecipient instead.
+Please use customRecipients instead.

 Using customNotificationRecipients (Deprecated)